 Find Every Path, Trail, Track, or Route!

-Whether you plan on taking quick jogs around the block or you are training for a running event such as a 5K or even a marathon, having the right gear is essential.
+Whether you plan on taking quick jogs around your normal route or you are training for a running event such as a 5K or even a marathon, having the right gear is essential.
 Start with finding the right shoes for you, learn how to warm up and stretch properly, then dress appropriately for the weather.

 With everything you need to get started running, there’s no holding you back.